-- Position the air shroud in the chassis as illustrated below (in red outline).
-The air shroud fits over the fans and over the CPU.
+- Position the air shroud in the chassis as illustrated below.
+The air shroud fits next to the fans.
+Slide the air shroud into the grooves just behind the fan rack.
 If necessary, move any cables that interfere with the air shroud placement.
 Remove perforated tabs if necessary for a good fit.

-Figure 3-10.
+Figure 3-11.
 Installing the Air Shroud